0xadri/appspace-challenge/README.md

 ## Project Goals

-- create an app connected to an external API and show results from it
+- Create an app connected to an external API and show results from it

-- build a single page application with your main known framework (React)
+- Build a single page application with your main known framework (React)

 - Ricky & Morty API, to perform the challenge https://rickandmortyapi.com/documentation